 Consent for publication

-The patient consented to the presentation of his case under appropriate data protection measures.
-Written informed consent was obtained from the patient for publication of this case report and any accompanying images.
+Written informed consent was obtained from the patient/patient's wife for publication of this case report.
 A copy of the written consent is available for review by the Editor-in-Chief of this journal.

 J Med Case Reports.
 2021;15(278) © 2021 BioMed Central, Ltd.